How to Explain What You Do Clearly (So The Right Clients Understand Faster)

 So instead of leading with industry terms, translate into the sentence your client would actually say in her head.
 For example:

-And makes it so much easier to sign up with you, instead of needing to decode a foreign language first ;)
+This makes it so much easier to sign up with you, instead of wondering what you’re talking about & needing to decode a foreign language first ;)

-Doing the upfront work of speaking in your client’s language AMPLIFIES your expertise, because it signals “I see you.
+Doing this upfront work AMPLIFIES and delivers your expertise because it proves: “I see you.
 I get you.
 And I can help you.”

-This is also how you can communicate the value of your services without over-explaining, because the real flex isn’t sounding complicated, it’s being clear :)
+This is also how you stop over-explaining, because the real flex isn’t sounding complicated, it’s being clear :)

 Why Clear Messaging Helps You Attract More Ready-to-invest Clients